UMAprotocol/protocol/documentation/oracle/economic_architecture.md

 The current implementation of this mechanism is a simpler version of the vision described in the sources above.

-Currently, UMA tokenholders manually observe the PfC and CoC.
+Currently, \$UMA tokenholders manually observe the PfC and CoC.

 ### Step 1: Measuring CoC